PHD2 provides numerous visualization and

 the guiding is - under optimal conditions, you should expect to see

-extended intervals when no guide commands are sent at all.
+extended intervals when no guide commands are sent at all in Declination.
 The

 other checkbox, labelled 'Trendlines',